thisisnic/vizsla/README.md

 * GitHub API
 * Arrow nightly builds email digest

-WIP - but you can get the nightly build digest running by running the main method.
-Example output:
+WIP - but you can get the nightly build digest running as below.
+Keep in mind that there is still a bug where a build marked as "pending" will appear to have "succeeded" and so the reported date that a build first failed may be affected by this (i.e. the build may have been failing for longer than reported).

 ```
+$ python vizsla nightlies

 New failures today:

 test-ubuntu-18.04-r-sanitizer